January 31st

 Commentary:

 Sanskrit is not just an ancient language, it is also a unique one.
-It is the language of the Gods, which means that it is not only spoken by Gods, but also given to us by the Gods themselves.
+It is the language of the Gods, which means that it is not just spoken by Gods but also given to us by the Gods themselves.
 Gods are considered as the cream of the crop (Gods, humans, demons).
-Similarly, Sanskrit is the 'cream of the crop' of all languages, so to say.
-It is the language in which our ancient scriptures and Vedas have been given to us.
-Today, science is doing research in so many arenas and aspects of life.
-But these conclusions are already given to us by our ancestors, eons ago, in the divine language - Sanskrit!
+Similarly, Sanskrit is the 'cream of the crop' of all languages, so to speak.

 The word संस्कृत (Saṃskṛtaṃ) is derived as सम्यक् कृतम् इति संस्कृतम् (samyak kṛtam iti saṃskṛtam).
-It literally means - 'well done', 'refined', 'perfected'!
-The basics of the language are so well defined that it has been declared as the most unambiguous language ever, even the best suited for modern inventions like computers.
-Sanskrit propagates prosperity.
+It literally means—'well done', 'refined', 'perfected'!
+The basics of the language are so well defined that it has been declared as the most unambiguous language ever; even the best suited for modern inventions like computers.

-जयतु संस्कृतम् (jayatu saṃskṛtam) - hail Sanskrit!
-May it live forever!
+जयतु संस्कृतम् (jayatu saṃskṛtam) - Salute to Sanskrit!
+May it live forever.
+May we all learn it and prosper.

 pada vigrahaH: